An Algorithm for Reversible Logic Circuit Synthesis Based on Tensor Decomposition: Background

 Having an appropriate basis, an $n$-bit permutation written in one-line notation $(r_{0},r_{1}, \ldots, r_{2^{n}-1})$ can be seen as a matrix in $ \{0,1\}^{2^{n} \times 2^{n}}$.
-For example for $n=3$ with the standard basis $\v b_0 = (1\; 0\; 0\; 0\; 0\; 0\; 0\; 0 )^\top$, $\v b_1 = (0\; 1\; 0\; 0\; 0\; 0\; 0\; 0 )^\top, \cdots$, a permutation $P_3 = (7, 2, 0, 1, 5, 3, 6, 4)$ can be written by a truth table and by a matrix
+For example for $n=3$ with the standard basis $\v b_0 = (1\; 0\; 0\; 0\; 0\; 0\; 0\; 0 )^\top$, $\v b_1 = (0\; 1\; 0\; 0\; 0\; 0\; 0\; 0 )^\top, \cdots$, a permutation $P_3 = (7, 2, 0, 1, 5, 3, 6, 4)$ can be written by a truth table and by a matrix.

 where we have used the same symbol $P_n$ interchangeably to denote the one-line notation of an $n$-bit permutation and the corresponding matrix.
-Having it in mind, we define permutation circuit synthesis as follows:
+Having this in mind, we define permutation circuit synthesis as follows: